 PICTURE OF FRB CYCLE: Free banking economy –> FR banking –> monetary imperialism –> World Bank –> Freedom

-The third parasitic stage starts when banking has developed but honest 100% reserve banking is turned by the state-banking alliance into fraudulent fractional reserve banking.
+The fourth parasitic stage starts when banking has developed but honest 100% reserve banking is turned by the state-banking alliance into fraudulent fractional reserve banking.
 The ability to create money out of nothing gives the state enormous income.
 It can now tax all the users of state money in an invisible way.
 Monetary imperialism not only increases state income and debt finance but even more importantly it allows the state to gradually free the rest of the economy.
 The paradox of state finance becomes clear: By freezing taxes and decreasing regulations (monopolies and cartels) the income of the state is increased in the long run especially with a better credit rating.

 This is also why it starts monetary imperialism by forcing other countries to use its currency.
 This first looks like benevolent imperialism in the sense that at the same time the conquered economy and society is partially liberalized.
 This creates the paradox of imperialism because it is the relatively more free states that are the most imperialistic.
 Furthermore, the greater income from both fractional reserve banking and monetary imperialism increases the power of the state to such an extent that it receives a competitive advantage with other states.
 This forces other states to copy both FRB and monetary imperialism.